Benchmarking AI-based data assimilation to advance data-driven global weather forecasting

 where $\mathcal{H}: \mathbb{R}^m \mapsto \mathbb{R}^n$ denotes the observation operator and $n$ denotes the observation space's dimension.
 The observation operator $\mathcal{H}$ is utilized to observe a set of local points from the whole system.
 The observation error is expressed as a system-independent random error $\mathbf{\varepsilon}^o(t_k)$, mainly comprising instrumentation and representation errors.
-Assuming that the observation errors follow a Gaussian distribution, \emph{i.e.,} $\mathbf{\varepsilon}^o \sim \mathcal{N}(0,\mathbf{R})$, where $\mathbf{R}$ denotes the observation error covariance matrix ~\cite{frei2013mixture,2015Expanding}.
-The background field uses short-range prediction is defined as follows:
+Assuming that the observation errors follow a Gaussian distribution, \emph{i.e.,} $\mathbf{\varepsilon}^o \sim \mathcal{N}(0,\mathbf{R})$, where $\mathbf{R}$ denotes the observation error covariance matrix ~\cite{frei2013mixture}.
+The background field often comes from short-range prediction and is defined as follows: